SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 If you drop the qualifier "real" then you'll misunderstand.
 The money becomes unimportant in the case when we're analysing *real* terms of trade (since there is assumed no imperialism).

+((Do the neoclassicals even account for imperialists?
+The point is all realist economists should be factoring in imperialists, but this does not change the fact MMT is your best Base Case.
+You do not resist imperialism by borrowing from the IMF and unemploying your workforce.
+As a government, why not at least employ everyone looking for work to fight the imperialists.
+It's economic war, so no one has to die because they're unemployed.))

 You may, like Steve Keen or Michael Hudson, still get it wrong if you are thinking in currency terms and *fixed exchange rates* instead of real terms and floating exchange